 Be ready to tell the loan officer exactly how much you spend each month to live, including rent, food, utilities, credit cards, and student loans.

 Some lenders will require a copy of your diploma.

 Knowing exactly what you want before you begin negotiating a refinance is the best way to ensure that you end up with the best loan possible.
 Discover what you want by asking yourself the following questions.

-Consider more than interest rate and length of the loan when looking at a student loan lender.
+When looking at a student loan lender, consider more than interest rate and length of the loan.
 Choose a lender that offers a grace period for repayment that starts after graduation.
 Also look for a lender that offers a relief plan should you find yourself in financial trouble and unable to make your payments.
 Some lenders have payment pause, while others allow you to make interest-only payments for an extended period.

 If you get a student loan with Common Bond, for instance, you don’t need to start repayment until six months after you graduate.
 They will also pause payments if you lose your job.

-Refinancing your Sallie Mae student loan takes some legwork.
-If you decide that refinancing is the best option for your financial situation, make sure to check out the best student loan refinancing companies out there.
+Refinancing a Sallie Mae student loan takes some legwork.
+If you decide that refinancing is necessary, make sure to check out the best student loan refinancing companies out there.